-- Fragmented Coronoid Process, where a piece of bone breaks off inside the elbow joint, irritating the lining of the joint and cause the cartilage to wear away
+- Fragmented Coronoid Process, where a piece of bone breaks off inside the elbow joint, irritating the lining of the joint and causes the cartilage to wear away;

 How to Diagnose Elbow Dysplasia

 If you suspect your dog is suffering from elbow dysplasia, make an appointment with your veterinarian.
-Your vet will obtain a history along with an orthopedic and full body exam, will observe your dog’s gait, and take x-rays.
+Your vet will obtain a history along with a physical exam and in-depth orthopedic exam, which will include observations of your dog’s gait and radiographs (x-rays).

-X-rays will help better visualize the joint, checking for open growth plates, conformational abnormalities, and any bony fragments that may be causing irritation.
-If the X-rays are questionable, your vet may want to send them off to a veterinary radiologist for interpretation.
-A veterinary radiologist is someone who is board certified in reading X-rays (in addition to other images such as ultrasound, MRI, and CT scans) and will be better able to see more subtle changes in the joint space brought on by elbow dysplasia.
+Radiographs will help better visualize the joint, checking for open growth plates, conformational abnormalities, and any bony fragments that may be causing irritation.
+If the radiographs are questionable, your vet may want to send them off to a veterinary radiologist for interpretation.
+A veterinary radiologist is someone who is board certified in reading radiographs (in addition to other images such as ultrasound, MRI, and CT scans) and will be better able to see more subtle changes in the joint space brought on by elbow dysplasia.
 Occasionally more advanced testing may be required for a definitive diagnosis.
 This may include getting an MRI and/or using a needle and syringe to aspirate a sample of fluid from the joint space.
-The joint fluid obtained can then be tested for various diseases of conditions that could be compounding your dog's condition.
+The joint fluid obtained can then be tested for inflammation or infection that could further complicate your dog's condition.

-There are some surgical options for dogs with elbow dysplasia.
-The most common is to use a fiberoptic scope (termed arthroscopy) to enter the joint space and clean out any loose flaps or pieces of cartilage and/or bone.
-The more advanced the condition, though, the more difficult and unreliable this option may be due to the degree of arthritis within the joint.
+If your dog's condition is more severe, there are some surgical options.
+The most surgical common is to use a fiberoptic scope (termed arthroscopy) to enter the joint space and clean out any loose flaps or pieces of cartilage and/or bone.
 On rarer cases, a board-certified surgeon may opt for an open-joint approach instead of the arthroscopic.

-Management of symptoms can also be accomplished through non-steroidal anti-inflammatory drugs (i.e. Carprofen, Meloxicam, etc.) and opioids such as Tramadol, although there is some new research calling into question the efficacy of Tramadol for arthritic pain.
+Management of symptoms can also be accomplished through non-steroidal anti-inflammatory drugs.
 Joint supplements such as glucosamine/chondroitin (Dasuquin, Cosequin, Vetri-Flex, Glycoflex) and essential fatty acid supplements may also help to lubricate the joint and decrease inflammation.
-Integrative therapies, such as cold-therapy laser and acupuncture can also help decrease pain and inflammation.
+Integrative therapies, such as cold-therapy laser can also help decrease pain and inflammation.

 If your dog is diagnosed with elbow dysplasia, your vet may also refer you to a Certified Canine Rehabilitation Practitioner for more rehabilitative activities, such as swimming, an underwater treadmill, and range of motion exercises.

 Finally, healthy exercise is of the utmost importance in dogs with elbow dysplasia.
 It may seem counter-intuitive to exercise a joint that is arthritic but balancing out the right amount and the right kind of exercise can prevent muscle atrophy as well as weight gain.
-Atrophied muscles and extra pounds can exacerbate not just arthritis in the elbow, but really any joint that might have arthritis in it.
-Check with your rehab vet (or regular vet, if seeing a rehab vet isn't possible) to see what type of exercise would be best for your dog.
+Atrophied muscles and extra pounds can exacerbate arthritis.
+Check with your vet to see what type of exercise would be best for your dog.

 Most dogs with elbow dysplasia respond well to the above therapies and go on to live healthy, happy lives.
-Your dog's individual prognosis will depend on their age, overall health, and the severity of the joint defect.
+Your dog's individual prognosis will depend on his age, overall health, and the severity of the joint.